October Teachers' Workshop

 Strategies for Teaching Students with Visual Impairments

-The NJCBVI will introduce adaptive materials, demonstrate equipment, and suggest strategies that are geared for the unique and individual needs of our students.
+The NJCBVI will introduce adaptive materials, demonstrate equipment, and suggest strategies that are tailored for the unique and individual needs of our students.

-This symposium is funded with IDEA funds awarded to the New Jersey Commission for the Blind and Visually Impaired by the New Jersey Department of Education.
+This symposium is funded by the State of New Jersey, Department of Human Services, New Jersey Commission for the Blind and Visually Impaired.

 Five Professional Development hours will be given at the conclusion of each day.
-Participants are allowed to attend one day only.
+Participants may only to attend a one day session.

 Continental breakfast and registration will be held between 8am-9am.
 Lunch is on your own.
 Food is not permitted to be brought into the facility.

 Complete the registration form below.
-Once received, you will be sent an e-mail confirmation with directions to the conference.
-You may attend one workshop on one day.
+Once received, you will be sent an e-mail confirmation with directions to the conference, and an acknowledgement postcard.
+You may attend only one workshop on one day.

 Register Early – Space is Limited – No Walk-ins Permitted.

-2. High School Low Vision/Large Print (9-12): Classroom strategies for working with low vision students in high school.
-The implications of various visual impairment and the student’s knowledge of their eye condition will be explored plus the review of accommodations through the use of materials, technology and instructional strategies.
+4. High School Low Vision/Large Print (9-12): Age appropriate classroom strategies for working with low vision students in high school will be provided.
+The implications of various visual impairment and the student’s knowledge of their eye condition will be explored with the review of accommodations through the use of materials, technology and instructional strategies.

-4. M.D Low Vision: This workshop focuses on strategies for working with multiply disabled low vision students.
+4. M.D.
+Low Vision (Academic): This workshop focuses on strategies for working with students who have multiple disabilities including visual impairments.
 The educational implications of various visual impairments and classroom modifications will be discussed.
-Adaptive technology, specialized materials and instructional strategies will be reviewed.
+Assistive technology, specialized accommodations and enhancements for instruction will be reviewed.